Risk Management Plan

 - Monitor and review additional animal health and food composition data on animal clones or their progeny as they become available.

 FDA will establish a close liaison with professional and scientific organizations such as the International Embryo Transfer Society (IETS), the Federation of Animal Science Societies, and the American Veterinary Medical Association to collect and access new animal health and production data as they become available, and will work with these organizations to collect and maintain an international, centrally-located database of animal clone and progeny health and production data, which would be made publicly available.
-In particular, the FDA is currently engaged in an ongoing project with the IETS to produce a publicly available international data base on the health of clones and the composition of food from them.
-This data base should become available in 2008.
+In particular, the FDA engaged in a project with the IETS to produce a publicly available international data base on the health of clones and the composition of food from them (posted to IETS website in May 2008).

 - Monitor and review changes in animal cloning techniques and technologies.

 FDA will routinely monitor the scientific literature and attend pertinent scientific conferences to stay abreast of animal cloning technologies.

 FDA will continue to maintain open and informal channels of communication with animal clone producers and researchers to remain up-to-date with these technologies.